orblivion/ntfy/.sandstorm/README_DETAILS.md

 We should figure out what everything in the UI does, and remove things we don't want (such as the User/Password thing).

-- [ ] Check out: public/config.js maybe this can do a lot of it for us

 * Docs
 	* Link to ntfy.sh/documentation.
 Or should we just build docs locally if it's not too hefty?
 	* Open a dialog.
 Warn the user that it may not 100% reflect the Sandstorm implementation.
 Then give link.